hashimizudario/github-actions-auto-jemdoc-update/README.md

 # github-actions-auto-jemdoc-update
+Many academic personal webpages are powered by jemdoc and is hosted by github pages.
+It would be very convinient if we can update the pages automatically upon new commits to you jemdoc documents.
-A github action that aims to automatically update your jemdoc based webpages.
+Here, I present a github action that aims to automatically update your jemdoc based webpages.